Buy now, pay later: Boon or bane?

 “It would help to lower my monthly expenditure following a big purchase, as compared to seeing a large amount on my credit card bill at the end of the month.”

-She adds that the ease of setting up the PayLater feature on the Grab app was another draw for her.
+She says that the ease of setting up the PayLater feature on the Grab app was an added draw for her.

 How BNPL compares to credit cards